freaktechnik/Crowd-Dashboard/README.md

    * Chrome 31
    * Internet Explorer 10

+It might work in non-browser JS environements.
+However it uses the Image object (Status Ping) as well as the (window.)document tree for certain functions (JSONP, Markup output).

 ## Mirroring
 As how the dashboard is set up in the repository, a similar one can be cloned by simply calling [fetch.php](example/fetch.php) with the correct arguments.
 To do so, call `fetch.php?source=urlToOtherDashboard/`.
 This will fetch the other dashboard's servers.json and the mirrors.json and expands the local mirrors list by the dashboard fetched from.